 Wonder comes from authentic growth in knowledge, and that means a knowledge that is acquired in context, perspective and focus.
 That kind of knowledge was once provided by a proper liberal education, where both humanities and sciences opened imaginations, minds and hearts to the boundless worlds of the real.
 Such knowledge instantly sparkles with reflections of all the world around it (context), all the values subordinate and superior to it (perspective), and is articulated at just the right degree of exactitude proper to its nature (focus).

 Where does this wonder come from?
 Sensation, and especially vision, are already charged with an excitement which we see in the face of every infant.
-They see something, and by that act, they also ‘see’ that there is so much more to see, which is not yet present.
-Their mind is already hungry for the meat of reality.
-This mixture of knowledge and ignorance, which is the very chemistry of wonder, keeps our senses alive and alert even after the intellect has embarked on its parallel quests.
-Since we need order and are threatened on the one hand by the sheer volume of sensory objects and the menace of chaos, and on the other by the inevitable limitations of our own personal experience, civilization has traditionally structured our sensorium and emotions through the system of the arts.
-These bring both integration into the crazy world of multiplicity, and vicarious expansion into our native provincialism.
+They see something, and by that act, they also ‘see’ that there is so much more to see, but which is teasingly hidden.
+Their little minds are already hungry for the meat of reality.
+This mixture of knowledge and ignorance – the very chemistry of wonder – keeps our senses alive and alert even after the intellect has embarked on its parallel quests.
+Since we need order, and feel threatened on the one hand by the sheer volume of sensory objects and the menace of chaos, and on the other, by the inevitable limitations of our own personal experience, civilization has come to our aid.
+It has traditionally structured our sensorium and emotions through the system of the arts.
+These bring both integration into the crazy world of multiplicity, and vicarious expansion into our native cognitive provincialism.

-As delight in sensation, with all its teasing tokens of something greater beyond it, gives birth to the arts; and as the intellect’s wonder at the multiple signs of transcendence that invade the mind when it thinks about the being of things, sires philosophy; so delight and wonder are lifted into an august awe, into the very fear of God, as our senses and our intellect follow the purified will’s appetite for infinity.
+Delight in sensation, with all its ceaseless suggestions of something greater beyond it, gives birth to the arts.
+The intellect’s wonder at the multiple signs of transcendence sires philosophy.
+Delight and wonder lift themselves, finally, into an august awe, into the very fear of God, as senses and intellect follow the purified will’s appetite for infinity.
 Religion – sooner or later – rises over the horizon of all human experience, with even its negations assuming its mantle of authority.

-The dance between knowledge and ignorance is destined to continue in religion, and will become the very source of our beatitude in eternity.
+The dance between knowledge and ignorance is destined to continue in religion, and will become the very source of our beatitude in eternity, what Maximus the Confessor calls “eternally active rest.”
 In the presence of Him Who Is, one forever learns more of his infinite beauty, but is thereby embraced even more warmly by the ecstatic excess of his permanently un-mappable abundance.
 As the saints say, God is always greater.
 You never figure him out or reduce him to a formula or definition, nor would you want to.

 But this is not so foreign to us as we might suppose.
 What happens with any person you love?
-You never master them, and as much as you learn and live together, there forever remains that beautiful blur behind their eyes that tells you there is always more – and your love touches the mystery even if your thought cannot.
+You can never map or master them, and as much as you learn and live together, there forever remains that beautiful blur behind their eyes that tells you there is always more.
+Your love touches the mystery even when your thought cannot.
 So much more so with God.
 As the arts prime us in wonder, and philosophy is fueled by that wonder, religion tells us why.
 Vere mirabilis Deus.